Uluberia College

 Uluberia College (Bengali: উলুবেড়িয়া কলেজ) is an undergraduate college in Uluberia, in Howrah district, West Bengal, India.
 The college is affiliated with the University of Calcutta.

 History

 Uluberia College was established in 1948 by educationist Haripada Ghosal, with local donations.

-Departments
+Departments and courses

+The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Uluberia and its adjoining areas.